alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 #### Window Content Transitions

 Window content transitions determine how an activity's non-shared views&mdash;called _transitioning views_&mdash;enter or exit the Activity scene. (**TODO: for example...**) Material-themed applications have their window content exit and enter transitions set to `null` and `Fade` respectively by default.
-If necessary, we can specify our own [exit][setExitTransition], [enter][setEnterTransition], [return][setReturnTransition], and [reenter][setReenterTransition] window content transitions as well, either programatically or in XML as part of the activity's theme.
+If necessary, you can specify our own [exit][setExitTransition], [enter][setEnterTransition], [return][setReturnTransition], and [reenter][setReenterTransition] window content transitions as well, either programatically or in XML as part of the activity's theme.

 Window content transitions are initiated by altering each view's visibility.
 To understand what this means, let's see what happens under-the-hood when activity `A` starts activity `B`: